Thursday, July 3, 2025

 Donald I

-On June 14 there will be protests in cities across America against Donald Trump taking on the powers of a king.
-It just happens to be Donald Trump's birthday.
+On June 14 there was protests in cities across America against Donald Trump taking on the powers of a king.
+It just happened to be Donald Trump's birthday.

 I am usually a Democrat but I know that history is a powerful force and Donald Trump has history 100% on his side.